All Episodes

 I rest my case.

-You're talking bivarial or bacteriological?
+You're talking vivirial or bacteriological?

-Yeah, well that's a very interesting consideration.
+Yeah, well, that's a very interesting consideration.

 And it's not like we've not had viruses that have jumped species even recently.